 If you or a covered family member move outside of our service area, you can enroll in another plan.
 If your dependents live out of the area (for example, if your child goes to college in another state), you should consider enrolling in a fee-for-service plan or an HMO that has agreements with affiliates in other areas.
-GHC has limited reciprocity agreements with HMOs in other cities.
-Contact us at 608/251-3356 x 4504 and ask about the city where you or your dependent may need health care services.
 If you or a family member move, you do not have to wait until Open Season to change plans.
 Contact your employing or retirement office.